squeemishly/practice_blogger/README.md

 ### Check it out

-If you set everything up correctly, you should be able to visit the domain you purchased from your domain registrar and see the application you hosted on Heroku.
+If you set everything up correctly, you should be able to visit the domain you purchased from your domain registrar and see a Heroku message.

+But...
+There's a series of problems.
+The following section will identify the problems and guide you through fixing them.
+I recommend reading the section on the problem and attempting to figure out a solution for yourself.
+If you get stuck, use the tutorial to help you set up your service.

+## Fixing the Problems

+1. Update the Host header so Heroku can find your app
+1. Redirect from Heroku
+1. Redirect from S3

 ## Testing

 I used RSPEC for testing.
 To run the full test suite, just run `rspec` in your terminal.
 Otherwise, `rails s` and visit localhost:3000 to click around!

-## Features

-TODO